Zubimendi/Chrome-Password-Gen/README.md

-# Password Generator Chrome Extension
+# CipherKey 🔑 Chrome Extension

-This is a simple and aesthetically pleasing password generator Chrome extension.
+This is a simple and aesthetically pleasing password generator Chrome extension called CipherKey 🔑.
 It allows users to generate secure passwords with customizable options and copy them to the clipboard with ease.

 ## Features